reshefmann/eisenbeton-go/README.md

 - *Server* - The HTTP server that take care of handling the incoming requests.
 - *Handler* - The internal handler that performs the actual work.
 Connect to the system with client lib.
 - *nats* - well, the nats.io server/cluster that takes care of the communication.
-- *Eisenbeton client lib* - A client library embedded in the handler to communicate with nats.
+- *Eisenbeton handler lib* - A library embedded in the handler to communicate with nats.

 ### Messaging
 For the messages *eisenbeton* uses flatbuffers.